Chapter 1 - Class - Character Kits

 Following are several sorts of warriors represented by Warrior Kits.
 Before allowing his players to choose Kits for their characters, the DM should review these and make notes for himself about them.
 For each Warrior Kit, the DM has to choose:

-(1) If he will even allow this Kit in his campaign.
+those.
+So, first, he has to decide if he will allow this Kit in his campaign.
+If he has any sort

-By these means, he has adapted the generic Warrior Kit below to his own campaign world and made it fit in just as he likes.
+By these means, he has adapted the generic Warrior Kit below to his own campaign

 Each kit presented in this section is made up of twelve different parts.
-The first is a general description of the kit and the requirements of entry into that kit.
-Any who do not meet the requirements cannot take the kit for their character-No Exceptions!
-The remaining eleven parts are as follows:
+The first is a general

 the exclusion of either male or female pronouns does not mean the kit is restricted to gender.
 All kits are available to both sexes.